altaga/BasePoint/README.md

 <img src="https://i.ibb.co/RYmgrF3/image.png" width="33%">

-All transactions that require transfers from one chain to another we use the [Stargate Router Solidity Interface](https://stargateprotocol.gitbook.io/stargate/).
-Para mejorar la experiencia de pago y realizar transacciones sencillas con una wallet mobil se utilizo [WalletConnectV2](https://walletconnect.com/).
+For all transactions that require transfers from one chain to another we use the [Stargate Router Solidity Interface](https://stargateprotocol.gitbook.io/stargate/).
+To improve the payment experience and make simple transactions with a mobile wallet, we used [WalletConnectV2](https://walletconnect.com/).

 <img src="https://i.ibb.co/dfJv1S6/Screenshot-20230812-170711.png" width="32%"> <img src="https://i.ibb.co/1ZZyfRF/Screenshot-20230812-170716.png" width="32%"> <img src="https://i.ibb.co/tc71fpH/Screenshot-20230812-170723.png" width="32%">

-La implementacion en el codigo de nuetsra app es la siguiente.
+The implementation code for our app is the following:

 [CODE](./BasePoint/src/screens/walletConnectComp.js)